Rehabilitation Sciences MHS

 PTRS also maintains a human anatomy lab in the HSB where students dissect human cadavers during the first two terms of the program.
 Additional elective coursework may be conducted in the anatomy labs.
 The gross anatomy lab is a modern, fully equipped facility providing a state-of-the-art dissection laboratory with medical visualization technologies.
 The facility allows DPT students to focus on the anatomy most relevant to physical therapy while making relevant connections to clinical practice and integrating with other courses.

 The DPT program uses its own faculty-staffed clinical sites as well as various clinical sites in the area to enhance the educational experience of the student.
-The department operates outpatient physical therapy sites in the Drexel Recreation Center on the University City campus and a pro-bono practice in the 11th Street Family Health Center.
+The department operates outpatient physical therapy sites in the Drexel Recreation Center on the University City campus and a pro-bono practice in Stephen and Sandra Sheller 11th Street Family Health Services.
 Students rotate through these facilities getting individualized mentoring while connecting classroom content with clinical practice.
 These experiences are in addition to the 33 weeks of full-time clinical education the student will experience throughout the curriculum.

 The entire Drexel campus has wireless capability and all courses are linked to the learning platform, Blackboard Learn.